pandey-ankit/helidon-mp/build-and-push-app-image/build-and-push-app-image.md

-# Push Helidon Application Image to Oracle Cloud Container Registry
+# Build and Push Helidon Application Image to Oracle Cloud Container Registry

 ## Introduction

-In this lab, you will build a Docker image with your Helidon application and push that image to a repository inside the Oracle Cloud Container Registry.
+In this lab, you will build a *native* Docker image with your Helidon application and push that image to a repository inside the Oracle Cloud Container Registry.

-Estimated Time: 10 minutes
+Estimated Time: 15 minutes

 ### Objectives